stinkyfingers/go-email-agent/readme.md

  `cmd/check_gmail/main.go` - for testing only - a single gmail run against the hardcoded email address.

+ ## Run Locally

+- assure you have an .env file with SLACK_WEBHOOK, GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET
+   - you'll need a slack app with a webhook
+   - you'll need a Google Cloud account - John has a personal one established
+- Assure you have an agent file at agentfiles/<your_email>/AGENT.md, detailing to the LLM how to handle emails.

+`go run cmd/gmail_login/main.go`
+- visit localhost:8080/login and authorize a gmail address
+  - note: the address must be added to "allowed emails," which is currently in my personal Google Cloud account `go run cmd/check_emails/main.go`

  ## Project

  - agentfiles - this is the local directory for AGENT.md files per email.
 Only used for local testing.